GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 - What is the average price and number of items that customers order?
 - Which product categories have the highest profit margins?

-**Get Answers:** Gemini will process your inquiries, generate appropriate SQL queries, execute them on BigQuery, and return results in plain language.
+**Get Answers:** Gemini will process your prompt, generate appropriate SQL queries and/or BigQuery commands, execute them on BigQuery, and return results in plain language.

 ## Key Features